 So your website is on Page One of Google’s search results.
-And you haven’t given a cent to Google for PPC and paid search advertising.
-You’re feeling pretty complacent; now all you have to do is just sit back and let customers find you, right?
+And you haven’t given a cent to Google for PPC and PPC Management.
+You’re feeling pretty complacent; now, all you have to do is just sit back and let customers find you, right?

 So should you invest in paid search campaigns if you’re already ranking highly on organic search listings?
 What about for brand terms?